SoftwareBrothers/better-docs/README.md

 * Converts all your commented `type` aliases to `@typedef`
 * Converts all your commented `interface` definitions to `@interface`,
+* Converts descriptions for your public, protected, static class members

 so they can be printed by JSDoc automatically.